aryan008/recovery-pod/README.md

 No issues noted on the lighthouse testing.

 [WAVE](https://wave.webaim.org/) Web Accessibility.
 For the WAVE specific testing live link, click on the [following](https://wave.webaim.org/report#/https://recovery-pod.herokuapp.com/).
+Note that aria-labels have been appropriately added throughout the site.

 WAVE testing yielded the following update:
 Commit [#168](https://github.com/aryan008/recovery-pod/commit/1ae6a3da7b9f10aa72885b678453d52ee9cb78ac) – edits to colouring of buttons for contrast